Giskard-AI/giskard/python-client/docs/guides/wrap_dataset/index.md

 # 📦 Wrap your dataset

+To scan your model, you need to provide a dataset that can be executed by your model.
+This dataset can be your train, test, golden or production dataset.

 The Giskard dataset is a wrapper of `pandas.DataFrame`.
-It contains additional properties like the name of the target column (ground truth variable), etc. This object gets passed to the Giskard model wrapper ( See [Wrap your model](../wrap_model/index.md)) for evaluation.
+It contains additional properties such as the target column (ground truth variable).
+This object gets passed to the Giskard model wrapper (
+See [Wrap your model](../wrap_model/index.md)) for evaluation.

 The `pandas.DataFrame` you provide should contain the raw data before prepocessing (categorical encoding, scaling,